sunadkat/my_shell/README.md

-As a part of an operating systems class, I created a shell which mimics some functionality of the linux system shell.
+Thi shell mimics some functionality of the linux system shell.

 My shell supports:
 - Multiple piping